mhaveles/startup-sprint/README.md

 Submit a separate pull request for each ticket, and be sure to link your pull request to the ticket for easy reference.

-Review each other's work before merging :shipit:
+Review each other's work before merging testing :shipit: